Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 )
 ```

 Now we have to determine how we search for different parameters to search.
-We'll use a random search.
-This means that levels will be randomly searched within the parameters that we set.
+First, we'll use a random search.
+A random search means that levels will be randomly searched within our set parameters.

 ```r